liferay/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/02-mvc-action-command.markdown

 - unsubscribe a user from a blog

 `EditEntryMVCActionCommand`'s `doProcessAction` method continues with some more processing and prepares to redirect the portlet to an appropriate view.
-It goes to show, you can do as much as you need for processing your portlet's actions.
+This shows you can do as much as you need for processing your portlet's actions.

 +$$$